Go back to the main GPE page

 Exact date, time, and room information are determined one month prior to each test date.
 Call the department of Testing & Evaluation at 562-985-4007 or the website for more information.

 Students may petition to take the GPE with extended time.
 Students who are approved will be given two hours (an additional 45 minutes) to complete the test.
 To apply for extended time, please complete this form and submit it to the department of Testing & Evaluation by the extended time deadline:

 In rare circumstances, students can apply for a GWAR Waiver.
 These are reviewed on a case-by-case basis.
 To apply for a waiver, please complete this form and submit it to the department of Testing & Evaluation with all required documents:

 Waiver Form 44KB

 Below is a sample of a GPE topic.
 The topic format is identical to the one below.
 Topics have been carefully pretested for bias and equal levels of difficulty:

-DIRECTIONS: You will have a total of 75 minutes to respond to the topic below.
-A time warning will be announced 10 minutes prior to the end of the test.
+You will have a total of 75 minutes to respond to the topic below.
+A time warning will be announced 10 minutes before the end of the test.

 DO NOT WRITE ON A TOPIC OTHER THAN THE ONE ASSIGNED BELOW